Skip to main content

 The trust is created based on the expectation that the borrowing rate is less than the yield of the underlying bonds the trust purchases.

-Things to consider about Tender Option Bonds
+Things to consider about tender option bonds

 For a fund shareholder, TOB inverse floaters offer the fund’s portfolio manager more flexibility in managing portfolio investments, as well as increased income and return potential from increased leverage.
 Leverage has a multiplying effect — it magnifies returns, both positive and negative, and it increases fund risk by magnifying the volatility of returns.